devsecops-workshop/workshop-guide/content/10-rhacs-setup/_index.md

 - Scanner, which is a vulnerability scanner for scanning container images.
 It analyzes all image layers for known vulnerabilities from the Common Vulnerabilities and Exposures (CVEs) list.
 Scanner also identifies vulnerabilities in packages installed by package managers and in dependencies for multiple programming languages.

 To actually do and see anything you need to add a **SecuredCluster** (be it the same or another OpenShift cluster).
-For effect go to the **ACS Portal**, the Dashboard should by pretty empty, click on the **Compliance** link in the menu to the left, lots of zero's and empty panels, too.
+For effect go to the **ACS Portal**, the Dashboard should by pretty empty, click on either of the **Compliance** link in the menu to the left, lots of zero's and empty panels, too.

 This is because you don't have a monitored and secured OpenShift cluster yet.